 But too much nutmeg is not a good thing; in large doses, it’s a hallucinogenic and can be deadly.

 Chocolate really does work on women, Yoest added.

 “There actually have been some studies that verified the power of chocolate,” Yoest said.
-“Even women with low libido had an increased sense of sexual fulfillment just by eating chocolate.”• Fruit and vegetables packed with antioxidants promote health.
+“Even women with low libido had an increased sense of sexual fulfillment just by eating chocolate.”

 “And just like the (Viagra) ads say, you have to be healthy enough to have sex,” Yoest said with a chuckle.
 “These foods help promote a healthier sex life, too.”